Robust Learning of Fixed-Structure Bayesian Networks: Abstract

 \section{Abstract}

-We investigate the problem of learning Bayesian networks in an agnostic model where an $\eps$-fraction of the samples are adversarially corrupted.
-Our agnostic learning model is similar to -- in fact, stronger than -- Huber's contamination model in robust statistics.
-In this work, we study the fully observable Bernoulli case where the structure of the network is given.
+We investigate the problem of learning Bayesian networks in a robust model where an $\eps$-fraction of the samples are adversarially corrupted.
+In this work, we study the fully observable discrete case where the structure of the network is given.
 Even in this basic setting, previous learning algorithms either run in exponential time or lose dimension-dependent factors in their error guarantees.
-We provide the first computationally efficient agnostic learning algorithm for this problem with dimension-independent error guarantees.
-Our algorithm has polynomial sample complexity, runs in polynomial time, and achieves error that scales nearly-linearly with the fraction of adversarially corrupted samples.
+We provide the first computationally efficient robust learning algorithm for this problem with dimension-independent error guarantees.
+Our algorithm has near-optimal sample complexity, runs in polynomial time, and achieves error that scales nearly-linearly with the fraction of adversarially corrupted samples.
+Finally, we show on both synthetic and semi-synthetic data that our algorithm performs well in practice.